Tramps of San Francisco

 About Tramps of San Francisco

-I’ve always had an interest in history but it wasn’t until I began volunteering as a docent, finding artifacts at estate sales, and exploring the history of the western United States that my real appreciation for local history came to the fore.
+My focus is not our common and remembered history.
+The mission of Tramps of San Francisco is to reveal those stories and events that may have helped build and shape our City but, for any number of reasons, became lost with the passage of time.
+I’ve always had an interest in history, but it wasn’t until I began volunteering as a docent for the National Park Service, discovering local artifacts at estate sales, and exploring the history of the western United States that my real appreciation for local history came to the fore.
+Here’s a brief summary of my background and some of my publications and postings related to our local history:

 Education